richardmillen/etude-2-net-patterns/src-go/apps/README.md

 If the Proxy is used then Subscribers should subscribe to that instead of the Publisher directly.
 The Proxy maintains a cache of the last value it receives for each topic (language) which is immediately sent to new Subscribers, rather than them having to wait for a new message on their chosen topic.

+### To Do

+1. publisher should validate subscriber id's before adding them to the map.
+1. subscriber api enables multiple subscriptions which isn't properly supported.

 ## Logging / Tracing Example

 + `log-server`